Amiga Logo

 Fast Facts

 Here are some pros, cons, and options to help you on your journey.
 I don't think there is any wrong choice here!
 All these options make a great place to get started.
 I came in for gaming, but have developed a great respect for all the Amiga has to offer.
 I now own almost every option below.
 My go to machine is a MiSTer.
-But I also tend to keep my A500 readily available as well.
+But I also tend to keep my Amiga 500/1200 readily available as well.
 I also keep all the emulation options loaded on my Windows PC!
+Most recently, I added an A600 GS device to my setup which performs admirably and overcomes many cons of emulation due to the professional setup and tuning from the manufacturer.

 Real Hardware Emulation Reimplementation